 FOR IMMEDIATE RELEASE: March 5, 2009

-Sierra Club Unveils Photo Petition, Virtual Clean Cars Show In Conjunction with EPA Hearing
+Sierra Club Unveils Photo Petition, Virtual Clean Car Show In Conjunction with EPA Hearing on California Waiver

 "People across the country want EPA to know that they strongly support the right of California and other states to move forward with their efforts to dramatically lower the global warming emissions from our vehicles," said Ann Mesnikoff, Director of Sierra Club's Green Transportation Campaign.
 "Most of these concerned citizens couldn't be at today's hearing so we're delighted to bring their message to EPA virtually.
 President Obama and his administration, including EPA Administrator Lisa Jackson, have already demonstrated strong leadership on so many key issues and we are grateful that they are so eager to hear from the public on the California waiver issue."

-In testimony at today's hearing, Sierra Club presented a photo petition from more than 1,000 Sierra Club members, student activists, and other concerned citizens from across the country who could not attend today's hearing in person.
+In testimony at today's hearing, Sierra Club presented a photo petition from more than 1,000 Sierra Club members, student activists, and other concerned citizens from across the country.
 Each photo in the petition shows someone holding their own car keys to underscore the message that "EPA Holds the Key to Clean Cars."
 The individual images were then transformed into two photomosaics, including one depicting EPA's logo.

 "EPA's decision on the California waiver really is the key to bringing us cleaner cars and revitalizing the American auto industry," said Mesnikoff.
 "Americans understand that President Obama is listening and they were eager for us to share their opinions with EPA today.
 These images are a vivid demonstration of how excited and engaged the public is on this and the many other issues where President Obama is moving to right the wrongs of the Bush years."